canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 tags: todayilearned csharp
 ---

 This week, I reinstalled the operating system of my computer.
-The new version uses Spanish, instead of English.
-After that, lots of unit tests started to break in one of my projects.
+The new version uses Spanish instead of English.
+After that, some unit tests started to break in one of my projects.
 The broken tests verified the formatting of currencies.
 This is what I learned about parsing numeric strings and unit testing.

 **To have a set of always-passing unit tests, use a default culture when parsing numeric strings.
 Add a default culture to the Parse() and ToString() methods on decimals.
-As an alternative, wrap each test in a helper method to change the current culture during the execution of the test**.
+As an alternative, wrap each test in a method to change the current culture during its execution**.

 ## Failing to parse numeric strings